 Once you have bought a new device for your child, have a look at the manual that came with it as these normally contain some information and a step by step guide on how to install parental controls.
 You could also type the name of the device plus parental controls into a search engine eg. ‘Nintendo DSi + parental controls’.
 This can help you to find how-to guides and useful video tutorials.

-Check out our UK Safer Internet Centre guides about setting up filters on your home internet and understanding parental control tools on devices and the safety settings on social networks and other online services.
+Check out our UK Safer Internet Centre guides about setting up filters on your home internet, understanding parental control tools on devices and the safety settings on social networks and other online services.

 Children are accessing the internet on a range of different devices.
 Gone are the days where the only way to surf the web was on a desktop computer in your home.
 You can now access the internet wherever and whenever you want.
 Your child may be using portable devices such as smartphones, laptops, gaming devices (eg Nintendo DSi), media players (eg iPod Touch) and tablets (eg iPad).
 It can really help to be informed about how to install parental controls onto each device.

 Devices connect to the internet in three main ways, and you might want to consider filtering options:

 - 3G/4G: this provides access to the internet when you're on the go, and is often provided as part of your mobile phone contract.
 Filters are often set up by default, but you can check with your mobile operator to ensure they are activated for your children's devices.

 - Connect to your home wifi: devices can connect to the internet at home (and this saves using up your 3G data allowance).
 All of the major internet providers offer free filtering tools that work across all devices connected to the home internet.
 See our handy video guides from BT, Sky, Talk Talk and Virgin Media.